ionic-team/ionic-cli/README.md

 $ npm install -g ionic@beta
 ```

-*Note: For a global install of `-g ionic`, OSX/Linux users may need to prefix
+:memo: *Note: For a global install of `-g ionic`, OSX/Linux users may need to prefix
 the command with `sudo` or can setup [proper file permissions on OSX for
 npm](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/) to
 install without `sudo`.*